Prosecutors seek murder conviction for South Africa's Pistorius

 "The family feels it is inappropriate to comment on this matter while the Appeal Court deliberates," said Anneliese Burgess, the Pistorius' family spokeswoman.

-Pistorius, dubbed "Blade Runner" because of the carbon fiber prosthetic blades he uses to compete, has denied deliberately killing his girlfriend, saying he mistook her for an intruder at his home.
+Pistorius, dubbed "Blade Runner" because of the carbon fibre prosthetic blades he uses to compete, has denied deliberately killing his girlfriend, saying he mistook her for an intruder at his home.

 Prosecutors said Pistorius intended to kill Steenkamp, who they said fled to a toilet during a row.
 Pistorius shot through the door four times, hitting her.